CptGit/MIT-18.06SC-LinearAlgebra/README.md

 # MIT-18.06SC-LinearAlgebra

-I am learning [MIT 18.06 SC Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm) and I would like to share my notes or summary here.
-I plan to complete each session of the course every day.
+I am learning [MIT 18.06 SC Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm).
+I would like to share my notes or summary here.
+My plan is to complete one session of the course every day.
 Welcome to follow me.

 ### Markdown: Please go to [summary.md](./summary.md)
 ATTENTION: Your web browser needs the MathJax support in order to show the mathematical formulas in the markdown file correctly and beautifully.